-6.2 Publication Authorship.
-Marriage and family therapists assign publication credit to those who have contributed to a publication in proportion to their contributions and in accordance with customary professional publication practices.
-6.3 Authorship of Student Work.
-Marriage and family therapists do not accept or require authorship credit for a publication based on research from a student's program, unless the therapist made a substantial contribution beyond being a faculty advisor or research committee member.
-Co-authorship on a student thesis, dissertation, or project should be determined in accordance with principles of fairness and justice.
+5.7 Authorship of Student Work.

+Marriage and family therapists do not accept or require authorship credit for a publication based from student's research, unless the marriage and family therapist made a substantial contribution beyond being a faculty advisor or research committee member.
+Co-authorship on student research should be determined in accordance with principles of fairness and justice.

-6.4 Plagiarism.
+5.8 Plagiarism.

 Marriage and family therapists who are the authors of books or other materials that are published or distributed do not plagiarize or fail to cite persons to whom credit for original ideas or work is due.

+5.9 Accuracy in Publication.

-6.5 Accuracy in Publication and Advertising.
-Marriage and family therapists who are the authors of books or other materials published or distributed by an organization take reasonable precautions to ensure that the organization promotes and advertises the materials accurately and factually.
+Marriage and family therapists who are authors of books or other materials published or distributed by an organization take reasonable precautions to ensure that the published materials are accurate and factual.